List of xxxHolic characters: Shikao Suga

 Shikao Suga (スガ シカオ, Suga Shikao) is a real life singer who has performed multiple themes for the adaptations of the xxxHolic anime.
 He appears in a small chapter, xxxHolic Shi where he requests Watanuki the wish of becoming more famous.
 However, Watanuki finds it strange stating that while he is already famous in real life for his achievements, the wish would make him unable to write and sing more songs.
 In December 2015, Clamp collaborated with Victor Entertainment to create a music video involving a theme by Suga, a singer who performed multiple themes for the xxxHolic animated adaptations.
 Clamp drew Watanuki and Yūko, who feature in the video alongside Suga.

 Akagumo

 Akagumo is a character featured in the 2022 live-action adaptation of xxxHolic.
-He appears as a subordinate from the Jorо̄gumo.
+He appears as a subordinate from the Jorōgumo.
 He is played by Hayato Isomura.
 Director Mika Ninagawa claimed it was difficult to include Akagumo in the movie because of the expectations of having a new character prominent in the narrative.